MathiasPBerger/gboml-docs-test/paper/paper.md

 # Acknowledgements

 The authors gratefully acknowledge the support of the Federal Government of Belgium through its Energy Transition Fund and the INTEGRATION project.
+The authors would also like to thank Adrien Bolland for his help with an early version of the documentation, Jocelyn Mbenoun for testing some early features of the tool, as well as Ghislain Detienne and Thierry Deschuyteneer for constructive discussions.

 # References